 The purpose of the PDA is to encourage employees to report serious wrongdoing in their workplace by protecting whistleblowers from retaliation and losing their job.
 It applies to both the private and public sector and also binds the Crown.

-describes the protections in place for whistleblowers and when they apply; and
+- describes the protections in place for whistleblowers and when they apply

 It has been recognised for some time that the PDA does not provide a clear process for whistleblowers and organisations to follow, and does not provide sufficient protection to whistleblowers once a disclosure has been made.
 The SSC initiated a review in late 2018 and sought submissions from the public.
 The review came after a long period of speculation and commentary that the regime should be amended.